• Skip to main content

 You can use this basic waffle recipe to make all sorts of flavoured vegan waffles.
 How about:

-• Double Choc Chip – sift 2 tbsp cocoa powder into the flour in step 2, then stir 50g dark chocolate chips through the finished batter just before cooking.
+• Double Choc Chip - sift 2 tablespoon cocoa powder into the flour in step 2, then stir 50g dark chocolate chips through the finished batter just before cooking.
 (Check your chocolate chips are vegan, some contain milk).

 Or come up with your own flavour combinations - please share your ideas in the comments below, I love hearing how you have tweaked the recipe!

-Can I freeze my vegan waffles?
+❄️ Can I freeze my waffles?

 Yes!
-You can freeze these waffles, then toast them straight from frozen when you want to eat them.
-They aren’t quite as good as they are freshly cooked, but still a lovely breakfast treat with maple syrup and fruit.
+You can freeze these vegan waffles, then toast them straight from frozen when you want to eat them.
+They aren't quite as good as they are freshly cooked, but still a lovely breakfast treat with maple syrup and fruit.

 Freeze them as soon as they are cool - they start to turn a bit soggy after a while so you want to get them in the freezer ASAP.